 NYC Ferry in New York

 The ferries on the East River in New York, known as NYC Ferry, take you cheaply and easily to and from Manhattan.
 Do you want to visit Brooklyn or Queens?
 Or are you staying in a hotel in Long Island City?
 Then cross the East River on a ferry and get great views of the New York Skyline along the way.
 The ferries are a nice alternative to the, often busy, subway.
 With NYC Ferry you travel for the same price as the subway with the added benefit of the Manhattan skyline views during the journey.

 NYC Ferry operates six set routes throughout the year: the East River Route, the Astoria Route, the South Brooklyn Route, the Rockaway Route, the Lower East Side Route and the Soundview Route.
-For a breakdown of these routes and their stops take a look here.
 There are five docks in Manhattan, at Wall Street/Pier 11, Corlears Cook, Stuyvesant Cove, East 34th Street and East 90th Street.
 In addition, there are a variety of stops in Brooklyn and Queens.
 Throughout the summer there is an extra, weekends only stop at Governors Island on both the South Brooklyn and East River Routes.

 Tickets for NYC Ferry

 You can buy tickets for NYC Ferry from the ticket machines on each dock, for $2.75 per ride.
 Tickets are also available via the NYC Ferry app.
 The cost of taking the ferry is the same as taking the subway, however, subway tickets cannot be used for the ferries.
 The ferry service is certainly a nice addition to the subway.
 Do bear in mind, though, that the boats are less frequent than the subway trains; so you may have to wait a little longer.
 The ferries are also commonly used by commuters.
 Therefore, I recommend avoiding the morning and afternoon rush hours as the rest of the day is much calmer.

 Taking the NYC Ferry